go-spatial/tegola-docs/content/tutorials/tegola-with-open-layers.md

 Now we can start to pick out the features we'd like to apply custom styles to.
 Inside the `styleFunction` we can determine different features based on their attributes.
 The attributes we'll be using in the following example are `type` and `layer`.

-Open Layers allows you to reference attributes using the `feature.get()` function.
+OpenLayers allows you to reference attributes using the `feature.get()` function.
 The following snippet shows an console log example of this usage.

 ``` javascript
 function styleFunction(feature, resolution){